infinumtech/infinumdock/README.md

 They will also be uploaded on the Github

 Please understand that we are a new community and constantly learning.
 A Amazon Wishlist will also be uploaded to view exactly what we used

-As well as a guide on how the wiring was done.
+In order for a guide on how to wire it up, join our Discord.
+We are working on it as we speak

 Here is our Discord Link: https://discord.gg/shXxfghFAQ